-Marine Forces Special Operations Command (MARSOC) has been directed to conduct Foreign Internal Defense, Direct Action, and Special Reconnaissance.
-It has also been directed to develop a capability in Unconventional Warfare, Counter-Terrorism, and Information Operations.
+Today, FMTU is known as the Marine Special Operations Advisor Group.
+Marine Raiders has been given the mandate to conduct Foreign Internal Defense, Direct Action, and Special Reconnaissance, as well as develop capabilities in Unconventional Warfare, Counter-Terrorism, and Information Operations.

-Marine Forces Special Operations Command is created on 1 November 2005 and that was announced by US Defense Secretary Donald Rumsfeld, following a meeting between him, the USSOCOM commander General Bryan D. Brown, and the Marine Corps Commandant General Michael Hagee on October 28, 2005.
-MARSOC was officially activated on February 24, 2006, with ceremonies at Camp Lejeune, North Carolina.
+Marine Forces Special Operations Command (MARSOC) was established on November 1, 2005, as announced by US Defense Secretary Donald Rumsfeld, following a meeting between him, the USSOCOM commander General Bryan D. Brown, and the Marine Corps Commandant General Michael Hagee on October 28, 2005.
+The official activation of MARSOC took place on February 24, 2006, with ceremonies held at Camp Lejeune, North Carolina.

-Marine Corps participation in SOCOM has been controversial since SOCOM was formed in 1986.
-At the time, Marine Corps leaders felt that their Force Reconnaissance units were best kept in the Marine Corps’ MAGTF command structure and that the detachment of an “elite” Marine Special Operations unit from the Marine Corps would be to the detriment of the Marine Corps as a whole.
+MARSOC’s formation was a result of the re-evaluation of the Marine Corps’ participation in SOCOM, which had been controversial since SOCOM was formed in 1986.
+Initially, Marine Corps leaders felt that their Force Reconnaissance units were best kept in the Marine Corps’ MAGTF command structure, and that the detachment of an “elite” Marine Special Operations unit from the Marine Corps would be detrimental to the Marine Corps as a whole.

-Detachment 1 conducted a multitude of special operations in Iraq alongside their Special Operations brothers of the sister services.
-SOCOM conducted a study of the unit’s deployment, which clearly indicated success and strong performance.
+Detachment 1 conducted a variety of special operations in Iraq alongside their Special Operations counterparts of the sister services.
+SOCOM conducted a study of the unit’s deployment, which indicated success and strong performance.
 Detachment 1 was disbanded in 2006 soon after the creation of MARSOC.